-Anyway, I thought I’d start off with a post about How to Start Reading if you Aren’t a Big Reader.
+Anyway, I thought I’d start off with a post about how to start reading if you aren’t a big reader.
 I’ve put together a little list of a few ways you could start to get into reading if you want to but just can’t find a way to do it!

 GoodReads is basically a website and app all about books.
 I heard about it a few years ago from one of my friends when she told me about the Reading Challenge feature on it.
 Every year you can set yourself a goal of how many books you want to read within that year.
 From here you can search for books you’re interested in reading, check out reviews of books and also track your progress as you’re reading the book.
 My favourite feature in the Reading Challenge is being able to see how far through each book you are in a percentage – it kind of encourages you to keep reading when you can see exactly how far through the book you are!

+After all if you’re a blogger who’s reading this then you must like to read about blogging and other peoples lives!
+If you’re interested in food blogs then buying yourself a new recipe book.
+You could even count it towards your challenge on GoodReads.
+I checked, it’s legit.
 Maybe if you love photography and want to improve at that skill you could try reading a photography book.
-After all, reading doesn’t have to mean a 400 page book of just writing – photos in books don’t diminish the value or quality of the book!
+After all, reading doesn’t have to mean a 400 page book of just writing.
+Imagery within books don’t diminish the value or quality of the book!

 If you struggle to focus on a longer story or book, then a short story might possibly be the perfect alternative option for you.
 I bought a book a few years ago called “The Tiny Book of Tiny Stories” which was simply filled with cute little one-sentence stories and images, but it was so uplifting and light to read.

 Fun fact: Joseph Gordon-Levitt actually helped to produce the book series!